polaritynord/desolation-map-editor/README.md

 4. Interface for changing attributes of objects, saving/loading, conversion to JSON and vice versa
 5. Other improvements to the mapEditor
 6. Build of the project and release

+https://www.dafont.com/big-shot.font -> modify the "t", the bottom part is ugly.
+Might add turkish characters as well if I happen to switch from disposable droid, since that one is not royalty free.